Loft Mountain Loop: An Easy Shenandoah Hike to Views for Miles

 In a few more steps, you will cross over a small creek then approach what looks like a shelter for hikers.
 There is a fire pit, a picnic table and a fresh water spigot.

-It’s a shelter for Potomac Appalachian Trail Club (PATC) crews and volunteers that work in the South District of Shenandoah National Park.
+This shelter is only for Potomac Appalachian Trail Club (PATC) crews and volunteers that work in the South District of Shenandoah National Park.

 Continue past the Ivy Creek hut and the trail turns into a long, gravel fire road.
 At the 2.0-mile mark, the fire road reaches Skyline Drive.
 Turn left here.

 From here, there is no trail.
 You’re walking south along Skyline Drive.
-Fortunately, this is only for less than .1-mile until you reach Loft Mountain Wayside.
+Fortunately, this is only for less than 0.1-mile until you reach Loft Mountain Wayside.

 Hike Options